stefanos1316/epidose/README.md

   contacts of a user found to be infected, using a supplied key.
 * `upload_contacts_d.sh`: Continuously waits for user authorization to upload an affected user's contacts to the Health Authority.
-* `watchdog.sh`: Monitors the correct operation of all components and flashes the green LED to indicate correct operation.
+* `watchdog_d.py`: Monitors the correct operation of all components and flashes the green LED to indicate correct operation.
   It also resets the device in case of a failure.
 * `update_client.sh`: Runs periodically to download an updated filter,